alchaplinsky/hard-rock-coffeescript/installation/index.md

 ```-b, --bare```	 Compile the JavaScript without the top-level function safety wrapper.

-You can check out all options related to your version of coffe-script by running:
+You can check out all options related to your version of coffee-script by running:

     coffee --help

-Of course there are more convenient ways to automatically compile CoffeScript
+Of course there are more convenient ways to automatically compile CoffeeScript
 instead of running ```coffee``` command in console.
 We'll take a look at them later.